-The team led by University College London researchers analysed swabs from smartphone screens rather than directly from people, and found that people who tested positive by the regular nasal swabbing PCRs were also positive when samples were taken from phone screens.
+The team led by University College London researchers analyzed swabs from smartphone screens rather than directly from people and found that people who tested positive by the regular nasal swabbing PCRs were also positive when samples were taken from phone screens.

-The PoST is an environmental test, rather than a clinical test, and it is both non-invasive and less expensive than a traditional nasal swabbing PCR.
-This means not only is it suitable for rollout in lower-income countries, but it also removes the discomfort of current Covid-19 testing options, potentially increasing take-up of regular testing among the general population.
-In addition, PoST sampling takes less than a minute and does not require medical personnel, which eases mass adoption in big facilities and large-scale applications, the researchers said.
+The PoST is an environmental test rather than a clinical test, and it is both non-invasive and less expensive than a traditional nasal swabbing PCR.
+This means it is suitable for rollout in lower-income countries and removes the discomfort of current Covid-19 testing options, potentially increasing take-up of regular testing among the general population.
+In addition, PoST sampling takes less than a minute and does not require medical personnel, which eases mass adoption in big facilities and large-scale applications.
 The findings are published in the journal eLife.

 Like many, I was very worried about the economic and social impact that the pandemic would leave behind, particularly in lower-income countries.
 We knew that the only effective way to stop the spreading is to regularly test as many people as possible, but this was not happening because it’s too expensive and uncomfortable, – Rodrigo Young from the UCL Institute of Ophthalmology, who led the research at Diagnosis Biotech, a Chilean startup.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free